Cover

 By judiciously planning the full range of the proposed dentofacial orthopedic and orthodontic therapy in harmony with the chronologic age, the degree of osseous maturation, and the dental status of their patients, orthodontists can avoid drawing out treatments into that perilous region where both children and parents grow weary, dissatisfied, and uncooperative.

-Establishment of Occlusion |
+of Occlusion

 Normal and Pathologic Development of Occlusion in Primary and Mixed Dentitions